 At the county-level, these changes were associated to an increased share of industrial output produced by private firms.
-Specifically, counties that hosted advanced plants had on average 16.6 percent more private firms relative to counties that hosted basic plants and 25.2 percent more privately-produced industrial output (Table A.15, columns 1 and 4).
+Specifically, counties that hosted advanced plants had on average 16.6 percent more private firms relative to counties that hosted basic plants and 25.2 percent more privately-produced industrial output (Table A.16, columns 1 and 4).
 Conversely, there were no differences between counties that hosted basic plants and counties that hosted comparison plants.

 Through which mechanisms the proximity to advanced plants drove these results?
 We first test if counties that hosted advanced plants had a higher concentration of industry-specific human capital.
 In fact, advanced plants offered training programs for engineers and created professional schools for high-skilled technicians that were institutionalized over years (Hirata, 2018).
-Consequently, we find that universities in counties that hosted advanced plants were 10.4 percent more likely to offer STEM degrees and had a 16.8 percent higher number of technical schools relative to counties that hosted basic plants.
-This was associated to a 14.3 percent higher number of STEM college graduates and a 17.6 percent higher number of high-skilled workers.
+Consequently, we find that universities in counties that hosted advanced plants were 10.4 percent more likely to offer STEM (science, technology, engineering, and math) university degrees and had a 16.8 percent higher number of technical schools per inhabitant relative to counties that hosted basic plants (Table A.17, columns 1 and 2).
+This was associated to a 14.3 percent higher number of STEM college graduates and a 17.6 percent higher number of high-skilled workers over population (Table A.17, columns 3 and 4).
 When firms started competing for inputs in the local market, companies that became privately owned in counties that hosted advanced may have been able to hire these better educated workers, with positive effects on their performance.

 Another potential mechanisms could be that the government may have invested more resources in counties that hosted advanced plants, allowing firms located there to perform better, despite the technology transfer.
-In Section 5.4, we showed that total investments, and investments in related and unrelated industries of the 156 Projects, were not statistically different between basic, advanced and comparison counties between 1949 and 2000 (Table A.10, columns 1-3), which suggests that this potential channel is not driving our results.
+In Section 5.4, we showed that total investments, and investments in related and unrelated industries of the 156 Projects, were not statistically different between basic, advanced and comparison counties between 1949 and 2000 (Table A.11, columns 1-3), which suggests that this potential channel is not driving our results.

 The findings documented in this section may seem at odd with those reported by Heblich et al. (2020), that by comparing counties where the 156 Projects were located with counties suitable to host them but that were not selected, find that the former had a significant productivity advantage that was fully eroded during the 1990s due to overspecialization and reduced innovation.
-Our analysis is fundamentally different from that of Heblich et al. (2020) since we compare firms and counties that were selected to be part of the 156 Projects and eventually received different types of Soviet transfers or did not.
+However, we compare firms and counties that were selected to be part of the 156 Projects and eventually received different types of Soviet transfers or did not.
 Therefore, our results do not speak at the Chinese counties which did not host the 156 Projects.
 More in general, the goal of our work is to disentangle the direct and indirect effects of different types of foreign interventions at the firm level, rather than estimating the county long-run negative spillovers of large industrial facilities relative to counties not affected by industrial policy.